zenml-io/zenml/docs/book/user-guide/cloud-guide/aws-guide.md

 Once ready, navigate to the AWS console:

 1. Choose an AWS region In the AWS console, choose the region where you want to deploy your ZenML stack resources.
-Make note of the region name (e.g., `us-east-1`, `eu-west-2`, etc) as you will need it in subsequent steps.
+Make note of the region name (e.g., `us-east-1`, `eu-west-2`, etc.) as you will need it in subsequent steps.
 2. Create an IAM role

 For this, you'll need to find out your AWS account ID.
 You can find this by running: